qgis/QGIS-Documentation/readme.rst

  git clone git@github.com:qgis/QGIS-Documentation.git
  # to later update your tree do
- git pull origin master
+ git pull --rebase origin master

 You should have a directory tree like this::

- ├── i18n               will hold
- ├── Makefile           ? to be removed ?
+ ├── i18n               will hold the po files for all languages ├── Makefile           ? to be removed ?
  ├── output             ? will contain output (? not in github ?)
  ├── readme.rst         this file